Konamiman/Z280TechnicalManual/9-On-Chip_Peripherals.md

 The 24-bit Source Address register and Destination Address register hold the port addresses used during DMA transfers.
 These are physical addresses that are not translated by the MMU.
 In flyby mode, only one of these registers is used to supply the address for the transaction, as determined by the Type field in the Transaction Descriptor register.
 The contents of these registers can be automatically incremented or decremented by each DMA transaction, as determined by the SAD and DAD field in the Transaction Descriptor register.

 The entire 24-bit Source Address or Destination Address register is read and written via two word accesses to the register.
-Twelve, bits of the address are accessed by each word I/O operation; the format used when accessing these registers is shown in Figure 9-11.
+Twelve bits of the address are accessed by each word I/O operation; the format used when accessing these registers is shown in Figure 9-11.

 <br/>